-We saw evidence that infection control audits had been completed using recognised audit tools, including the Health Education and Improvement Wales audit tool which is aligned to the Welsh Health Technical Memorandum (WHTM) 01-05 guidance.
+We saw evidence that infection control audit had been completed using recognised audit tools, including the Health Education and Improvement Wales audit tool which is aligned to the Welsh Health Technical Memorandum (WHTM) 01-05 guidance.
 We recognised this as good practice due to the comprehensive scope of the audit.
-The infection control audit had been completed and we saw evidence that the resulting action plan had been actioned.